BridgingBigData/BridgingBigData.github.io/pages/bbd2019agenda.md

 Topics: Enduser perspectives: Existing Data-driven Solutions, Gaps and Needs discussed by representatives from SMARTI public and private industry, government and academic partners
 Speakers:
 - Kent Miller, Bridge Division, Nebraska Department of Transportation (NEDoT)
+> In this talk Kent will discuss how NEDoT and other bridge and roadway owners can make the best use of their data and data collection practices.
+He will also have an open conversation with the audience about the feasibility and processes of using machine learning to make bridge work candidate selections and bridge work strategy decisions.

 ### Stakeholder Initiatives
 11:00 a.m. – 12:00 p.m.
 (60 mins)